List of leaders of the Ukrainian Greek Catholic Church: Territory within the Russian Empire

-Following the Synod of Polatsk (1838), the Ruthenian Uniate Church was forcibly abolished on the territory of the Russian Empire.
-Its property and clergy were transferred to the Russian Orthodox Church.
-The only exception to this was the Eparchy of Chełm which lasted until May 1875 before its faithful were forcibly converted and its property seized by the Russian Orthodox Church.
+Following the Synod of Polotsk (1839), the Ruthenian Uniate Church was abolished on the territory of the Russian Empire.
+Its property and clergy were forcibly transferred to the Russian Orthodox Church.
+The only exception to this was the Eparchy of Chełm (in then Congress Kingdom of Poland) which lasted until May 1875 before its faithful were forcibly converted and its property seized by the Russian Orthodox Church.